sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ```
 az storage blob upload-batch --account-name "$STORAGE_ACCOUNT" --account-key "$STORAGEKEY" --destination "$SHARE_NAME" --destination-path "$SUBDIRECTORY_NAME" --source "$(pwd)"
 ```
-2. Create a SAS key that has (at a minimum) list and read on the blob store.
+2. Create a SAS key that has (at a minimum) List blob and Get blob privileges on the blob store.

 3. During deployment, set the DeploymentMirror parameter to the URL of the folder in Azure blob that is qualified by that SAS key.

-### Compress the Folder and Upload to Azure Blob or Another Storage Location that is Secure:
+### Compress the Folder and Upload to Azure Blob or Another Storage Location that is Secure
 1. Zip up the entire folder as a compressed tar archive.
 For example, .tar.gz/.tgz.
 2. Upload the compressed tar archive to Azure blob storage or another storage location that is accessible from the Internet and can be secured.
 3. During deployment, set the DeploymentMirror parameter to the authenticated URL.
 In the case of blob storage, the URL is the path URL to the blob that is qualified by a SAS key.